isomerpages/moe-bendemeerpri/_school-information/School Services and Contacts/School Canteen Advertisement.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Bendemeer Primary School has a vacancy for Halal Noodle Stall and would
+<p>Bendemeer Primary School has a vacancy for <strong>Halal Noodle Stall</strong> and
-like to invite interested applicants to operate the stall to start from October 2025.
+would like to invite interested applicants to operate the stall to start from <strong>October 2025</strong>.
 <br>
 <br>If you know of anyone who is interested, please refer them to our school.</p>
 </td>